cloudevents/spec/discovery.md

 API schema definitions for implementing this API using OpenAPI and gRPC as illustrative examples.

-### REST, JSON HTTP API
+### HTTP Binding

-All responses will have a content-type of `application/json` and are either a single JSON encoded object or an array of objects.
+When using JSON, the HTTP `Content-Type` value MUST be `application/json`.

+...

 ### OpenAPI

-**TODO**
+...

 ## Privacy and Security

-The CloudDiscovery API does not place restrictions on producers choice of an authentication and authorization mechanism.
-Discovery output MAY be different for different principals.
+The CloudDiscovery API does not place restrictions on implementation's choice of an authentication and authorization mechanism.
+While the list of entities returned from each query MAY differ, the format of the output MUST adhere to this specification.